Leeds Knight First Time Guide

 What should/shouldn’t I bring to the arena?

-It used to be a case of using common sense, but this season the rink owners (not Leeds Knights themselves) has implemented bag searches, main it seems to stop you bringing in your own food and drinks (getting them the nickname “The Sweetie Police”).
+It used to be a case of using common sense, but for a few seasons now the rink owners (not Leeds Knights themselves) has implemented bag searches, mainly it seems to stop you bringing in your own food and drinks (getting them the nickname “The Sweetie Police”).
 If you don’t have to bring a bag with you, you will probably save yourself a few seconds queing to get in

 What makes me stand out as a newbie?

 • Not knowing that if the puck is in play, you stay in your seat (and keep your eye on the puck), despite 10ft of plexiglass and nets to the roof at either end, pucks DO end up in the crowd and roughly once a season somebody isn’t paying attention and gets beaned by one.
-Becuase of this, not matter how much you need the loo or how big the bar queue will be, you don’t move from your seat until a stop is called.
-The normally have stewards in the stairway to prevent you returning to your seat until a stop is called
+Because of this, no matter how much you need the loo or how big the bar queue will be, you don’t move from your seat until a stop is called (stops are very frequent).
+They normally have stewards in the stairway to prevent you returning to your seat until a stop is called

 • Calling the periods halves (there are three of them)